Micro/District Economic Development

 What is significant noting is that in 1998, the DACF received was more than one billion cedis.
 Yet in 1999 the figure dropped to 614,936,893 that is, 40% less of the previous years.
 Salaries in 1999 had doubled of the 1998 figure while Ceded Revenue remained almost the same at about 12,000,000 for the period.
 Revenue from investment has been disappointing, registering only 2% of the estimated.

 The trend of expenditure is the same for 1999 and 2000 with capital expenditure taking a four-fifth of the total expenditure.
-There is the need to note that personnel emolument although recurrent is also subvented to the assembly from the government.
-To be able to measure the financial capacity of the assembly a comparison of the internally generated revenue has been compared with the recurrent expenditures (less salaries).
-The Figure below shows that in 1998, Expenditure exceeded what the district generated by 8,000,000.
+There is the need to note that personnel emolument although recurrent is also subverted to the assembly from the government.
+To be able to measure the financial capacity of the assembly a comparison of the internally generated revenue has been compared with the recurrent expenditures (less salary).
+In 1998, expenditure exceeded what the Municipality generated by 8,000,000.
 However in 1999, locally generated revenue exceeded recurrent expenditure by 9, 892,672, while in 2000 and 2001, it exceeded it by 31,544,068 and 26,726,818 respectively.
-There is therefore sufficient evidence to show that the district has some level of local financial capacity for development.
+There is therefore sufficient evidence to show that the Municipality has some level of local financial capacity for development.

 In spite of this, there is the need for caution especially when one takes cognizance of the fact that recurrent expenditure in 2000 jumped from 45,121,332 to 95,446,282 in 2001.
 The rise is more than double of the previous year’s expenditure and more than the rise in internally generated revenue within the period.